uofuseismo/sisPoller/README.md

 ## Getting Started

 To get this up and running requires two steps.
 The first is creating a database.
-Then, once the database is created, pushing the initial set of files.
+Then, once the database is created, populating the database with an initial batch of last update times.

 ### Create the Database